Showing posts with label Book Reviews. Show all posts

 Enter the Giveaway

-Today, I have a young adult novel with a magical realism theme to share!
-I enjoy reading young adult books--especially those with unique concepts.
-Learn about The Web of Time and author Flavia Brunetti, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+I usually read heavier mysteries or dramas and adventure stories, mixed in with memoirs and self-help-type books.
+Every now and then, I take a break with a humor or satire read.
+Today, I have a humorous fiction novel in our featured review spot!
+Learn about The Gentleman Thief Steals a Blanket and author Mark Nutter.
+Read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.